-- -

-uitment/marketing processes of the sc -

-programmes, professional climate, facili

-nces, housing, cost of living, etc.), and c of life in Tianjin (e.g., air quality,

-weather, infrastructure and physical er I

-Very Good Satisfactory Not Very Good

-9 0 0

-2. The school sincerely and enthusiasti cally promotes and embraces its philos ophy of being a friendly place where

-the needs of students come first. •

-Very Good Satisfactory Not Very Good

-9 0 0

-3. Initial impressions suggest that the s chool provides well for the broad learn ing needs and interests of all of its

-Very Good Satisfactory Not Very Good

-8 1 0

-4. Teacher to student ratios are highly supportive of student learning. •

-Very Good Satisfactory Not Very Good

-8 1 0

-5. Students are respectful, well behave d, and enthusiastic learners.

-Very Good Satisfactory Not Very Good

-9 0 0

-6. There is a positive, professional clim ate within the school. ·

-Very Good Satisfactory Not Very Good

-9 0 0

-tor and elementary and secondary prin cipals) are friendly, accessible, and

-supportive in their interactions, and et 1

-Very Good Satisfactory Not Very Good

-9 0 0

-8. There is a climate of transparency ar nd open consultation within the school.

-Very Good Satisfactory Not Very Good

-8 1 0

-9. The staff (both faculty and local staf

-Very Good Satisfactory Not Very Good

-9 0 0

-10. The parent community appear to b e welcoming and supportive of the sch ool's programmes and teachers.

-Very Good Satisfactory Not Very Good

-8 1 0

-11. The school facilities (including gene ral classrooms, specialist suites, and ad Iministrative and recreational areas)

-are of a high standard.
-I

-Very Good Satisfactory Not Very Good

-8 1 0

-12. The school is well resourced.
-1

-Very Good Satisfactory Not Very Good

-8 1 0

-13. Technology provision is excellent.

-Very Good Satisfactory Not Very Good

-9 0 0

-14. The school has delivered on its pro mises with regard to contracted course assignments and workloads.

-Very Good Satisfactory Not Very Good

-9 0 0

-15. Assigned workloads are appropriate and allow for a reasonable work/life balance.

-Very Good Satisfactory Not Very Good

-7 2 0

-16. The school made every effort to su pport your move and to make your trar nsition into the school and your new

-life in Tianjin as smooth as possible.

-Very Good Satisfactory Not Very Good

-Satisfactory •

-9 0 0
+1. IST's promotional materials and recruitment/marketing processes of the school provide a fair and honest reflection of the school (e.g., learning programmes, professional climate, facilities, etc.), of the salaries and benefits package (e.g., salary structures, allowances, housing, cost of living, etc.), and of life in Tianjin (e.g., air quality, weather, infrastructure and physical environment).
+Very Good Satisfactory Not Very Good 9 0 n 2.
+The school sincerely and enthusiastically promotes and embraces its philosophy of being a friendly place where the needs of students come first.
+Very Good Satisfactory Not Very Good 9 0 0 3.
+Initial impressions suggest that the school provides well for the broad learning needs and interests of all of its Very Good Satisfactory Not Very Good 8 1 0 4.
+Teacher to student ratios are highly supportive of student learning.
+Very Good Satisfactory Not Very Good 5.
+Students are respectful, well behaved, and enthusiastic learners.
+Very Good Not Very Good Satisfactory 0 6.
+There is a positive, professional climate within the school.
+Very Good Satisfactory Not Very Good 7.
+The school's senior leadership (director and elementary and secondary principals) are friendly, accessible, and supportive in their interactions, and ethical in their actions.
+Very Good Satisfactory Not Very Good 9 0 8.
+There is a climate of transparency and open consultation within the school.
+Very Good Satisfactory Not Very Good 8 0 1 9.
+The staff (both faculty and local staff) are supportive and collegial.
+Very Good Satisfactory Not Very Good 10.
+The parent community appear to be welcoming and supportive of the school's programmes and teachers.
+Very Good Satisfactory Not Very Good 0 1 11.
+The school facilities (including general classrooms, specialist suites, and administrative and recreational areas) are of a high standard.
+Very Good Not Very Good Satisfactory 0 8 1 12.
+The school is well resourced.
+Very Good Satisfactory Not Very Good 1 0 13.
+Technology provision is excellent.
+Satisfactory Very Good Not Very Good 14.
+The school has delivered on its promises with regard to contracted course assignments and workloads.
+Very Good Satisfactory Not Very Good 9 0 15.
+Assigned workloads are appropriate and allow for a reasonable work/life balance.
+Very Good Satisfactory Not Very Good 16.
+The school made every effort to support your move and to make your transition into the school and your new life in Tianjin as smooth as possible.
+Very Good Satisfactory Not Very Good 9 0 0